l-henri/erc20-101/README.md

 ### Getting to work
 - Clone the repo on your machine
-- Install the required packages `npm -i`
+- Install the required packages `npm i`
 - Register for an infura API key
 - Register for an etherscan API key
 - Create a `.env` file that contains a mnemonic phrase for deployment, an infura API key and an Etherscan API key.